 - Host: If the drunk driver was at a party where alcohol was served before the accident, and the host was serving the driver alcohol even after the driver was visibly inebriated, the host can also be liable for causing your accident.

 - Bar/Restaurant: If the drunk driver was at a bar or restaurant before the accident and was served alcohol even after he or she was visibly drunk, the bar/restaurant staff and owners can be held liable for causing the accident as well.

 You can file a civil suit against the drunk driver simultaneously with a criminal suit.

 Drunk driving is a crime in California, but you can also recover compensation from the driver in a civil suit.
 What many people do not know is that you can file your civil suit against the driver while the criminal suit against him or her is still pending.
 This way, you do not waste any time obtaining the compensation you deserve for your injuries incurred in this senseless crime.

 Contact an Experienced Santa Rosa Car Accident Attorney Today

-If you have been injured in a drunk driving accident, contact the attorneys at Willoughby Brod today.
+If you have been injured in a drunk driving accident, contact the attorneys at Brod Law Firm today.
 We have years of experience helping victims of drunk driving accidents obtain the compensation they deserve from the responsible parties.
 Contact us today at (800) 427-7020 or visit us online to schedule your free consultation.